saendu/jekyll/_posts/2020-08-10-letsencrypt.md

 categories: [ DEV ]
 image: assets/images/lets-encrypt.png
 ---
-Yeah you read right.
+Yeah you heared right.
 You should not do that.
-Ant the reason is, because your address bar will look sooner or later like that:
+Ant the reason is, because your address bar will sooner or later look like that:

 ![NOTSECURE]({{ site.baseurl }}/assets/images/afterworkbeer-not-secure.jpg)